 Allergy season is in high gear.
 The trees are budding and pollen is bursting forth in Melbourne.
 As our winters are warmer, we’re also seeing allergies kick in sooner, perhaps with a higher intensity than in years past.

-While most of us are cracking our windows open and emerging from the winter cocoon into the welcoming sun, our spring allergy patients step outside or crack their windows and they’re bombarded immediately with an almost invisible (to the non-sufferer) onslaught of antigenic materials, resulting in the oh-so-familiar descent into itchy, watery eyes; runny nose; coughs, wheezes, sneezes and on.
+While most of us are cracking our windows open and emerging from the winter cocoon into the welcoming sun, our spring allergy patients step outside or crack their windows and they’re bombarded immediately, with an almost invisible (to the non-sufferer) onslaught of antigenic materials, resulting in the oh-so-familiar descent into itchy, watery eyes, runny nose, coughs, wheezes and sneezes.

 Hayfever.
 Out come the antihistamines, the steroid inhalers and nasal sprays, the leukotriene inhibitors.
 And if they are particularly hard hit with allergies, that runny nose evolves into a sinus infection (or rhinosinusitis, more correctly), and chances are good that they are gunning for the oft-repeated steroid taper and antibiotics.